SpringerPE/graphite-smoke-tests/README.md

 ## How to run these tests

-Create a configuration file, let's suppose `./smoke_tests_config.json` with the following contents:
+Copy and modify the example configuration file under `./examples/test.config.json` or create a new one with the following contents:

 ```
 {